 - Phone records: We will subpoena the potentially at-fault driver’s phone records to determine whether he or she was texting at the time of the accident, which can provide evidence that his or her texting was a contributing factor in the crash.

 - Black box recordings: Newer vehicles may contain a device called a “black box,” which can contain information as to what caused the accident.

 - Video surveillance: Our attorneys will evaluate the accident scene to locate any surveillance videos in the area, which can provide evidence as to the driver’s actions at the time of the accident.

 Contact a Lauderhill Distracted Driving and Texting Accident Attorney to Discuss Your Case Today

 At Gonzalez & Cartwright, P.A., our clients are more than just numbers on a case file.
-Our commitment to the local Hispanic community extends far beyond the walls of the office and courtroom, as demonstrated by the grassroots community involvement of our attorneys themselves.
+Our commitment to the local community in South Florida extends far beyond the walls of the office and courtroom, as demonstrated by the grassroots community involvement of our attorneys themselves.
 If you have questions concerning your legal rights following a distracted driving accident in Boynton Beach or somewhere else in South Florida, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a meeting today.
 For your convenience, we offer weekend and evening appointments, and we are available to visit you in the hospital or your home if your injuries prevent you from traveling.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.